-Disability Services (DS) offers a wide range of support services and accommodations to Sinclair Community College students with documented disabilities.
-The Disability Services office exists to provide accommodations for students with disabilities as mandated by:
+Accessibility Services offers a wide range of support services and accommodations to Sinclair Community College students with documented disabilities.
+The Accessibility Services office exists to provide accommodations for students with disabilities as mandated by:

 Our Read&Write family of literacy software makes the web, documents and files more accessible - any time, any place, and on any platform or device.
 It's great for people with dyslexia and other learning difficulties, or anyone whose first language isn't English.

 From reading on-screen text aloud to researching and checking written work, Read&Write makes lots of everyday tasks easier.
 It’s a big confidence booster for anyone who needs a little extra help with their reading and writing, at school or in the workplace.

 Sinclair Community College, relies on administrators, faculty and staff to provide equal access to all programs and activities for individuals with disabilities.
 The college is committed to adhering to the requirements of Sections 504 & 508 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990, by providing reasonable accommodations to individuals with disabilities.